Last Updated: August 14, 2024 by TRUiC Team

 How to Start an S Corp

-You can start an S corporation (S corp) by forming a limited liability company (LLC) or a corporation and electing S corp status from the IRS by filing Form 2553.
+You can start an S corporation (S corp) by forming a limited liability company (LLC) or corporation and then electing S corp status from the IRS.

-We will explain when you should choose S corp status and the steps that are needed to start an S corp in our How to Start an S Corp guide below.
+We will explain the steps you need to take to start an S corp in our How to Start an S Corp guide below.

 Learn how to start an S corporation